-"This job would be great if it wasn't for the \\\\\\ customers."
+"This job would be great if it wasn't for the customers."
 Randal in Clerks

 In 2018, bed occupancy in the internal wards of most public hospitals in Israel surpassed 100%.
-This meant that either patients were left in the Emergency Room (ER), or they were put in temporary beds in the halls of the internal wards.
-There was mounting pressure from the public and the media to resolve this crisis.
+This meant that either patients were left in the Emergency Room (ER), or they were put in temporary beds in the halls of the internal wards.1 There was mounting pressure from the public and the media to resolve this crisis.
 While most hospitals argued that a resolution demanded higher budgets, one hospital ("Haemek") was able to cut down the occupancy in its internal wards to less than 75% within one year and without any additional expenses!
 What this hospital administration realized was that the root of the problem was the wards' response to the patient routing rule used by the ER.
 This involved assigning patients to whichever ward had a vacant bed.
 Administration suspected the wards were reacting to this by deliberately slowing down their release of patients to keep a high bed occupancy, many of which consisted of "cured" patients which required less treatment and care.

 In light of this, the hospital administration decided to change the patient assignment rule to the following: each patient was assigned to a ward according to a fixed order (the first patient to ward 1, the second patient to ward 2, and so on until it was ward 1's turn again) independently of the bed occupancy in the wards.
 If a patient was assigned to ward i which did not have any vacant bed while ward j did, then the patient was put in ward j but was cared for by the staff of ward i.
-Within two months the bed occupancy across all wards fell to 75% (Linder, 2019).
+Within two months the average stay in the internal wards fell from 5 days to around 4 days (Linder, 2019).2